gulpjs/gulp/docs/CLI.md

 - `--color` will force gulp and gulp plugins to display colors even when no color support is detected
 - `--no-color` will force gulp and gulp plugins to not display colors even when color support is detected

+The CLI adds process.env.INIT_CWD which is the original cwd it was launched from

 ### Tasks

 Tasks can be executed by running `gulp <task> <othertask>`.
 Just running `gulp` will execute the task you registered called `default`.
 If there is no `default` task gulp will error.